sanskrit/raw_etexts_english/blogs/manasataramgini/2009-01-26_is-dhattura-really-mentioned-in-the-arthashastra.md

 +++
-title = "Is dhattUra really mentioned in thexa0arthashAstra?"
+title = "Is dhattUra really mentioned in the arthashAstra?"

 +++
 In the recent past people have generally believed that the arthashAstra